-The school may request the support of an external agency, for example Educational Psychology services.
+The school may request the support of an external agency, for example Educational Psychology services, if the support of the School Counsellor has been unsuccessful.
 This will necessitate some level of information sharing and involve a discussion of needs and concerns.
 Support may take the form of specialist advice following a consultation or observation, specialist assessment, an individual programme that has been drawn up to be delivered by an adult within school or teaching the child directly.
 It is acknowledged that some parents may wish to seek specialist assessment and advice independently.
 It is expected that this information is then shared with the SENCO and members of Learning Support to ensure that provision is allocated effectively.

 The child's ISP will be used as a method of recording targets and measuring progress against these.
 These will be implemented, at least in part, in the normal classroom setting.
-The child may also receive group or individual support delivered by staff from Learning Support.
+The child may also receive group or individual support delivered by staff from Learning

+Support.
 If not already informed, at this stage the class or form teacher will contact parents to inform them about the support being provided.